 Wolves (going into 2nd grade)

 - Digging in the Past

 Webelos Scouts (going into 4th & 5th grades)

 - Build It

 The registration fee is $65.00 for Cub Scouts in 1st - 5th grade.
-The fee for volunteers (adults and Scouts in troops, crew and ships) is $10.
+The fee for volunteers (adults and Scouts in troops, crew and ships) is $10 to cover the cost of the t-shirts and patches.
 The fee for the tot-lot (siblings ages 3-5 and potty trained) is $30.
 The registration fee includes a t-shirt, patch, and program supplies.
 All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
 A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (Scouts going into 1st grade) are at camp.

 Step 1 (youth and adults): Register all participants in the same family.

 Step 2 (adults): Every volunteer also needs to complete a background check.

 Step 1 (youth and adults): Registration is closed.
 Step 2 (adults): Background check (ages 18+)

 - Registration closes two weeks before the first day of camp.